prashanthgedde/Books-DDIA/ch05-Replication.md

   * Fault tolerance, Increased availabity: Allow system to continue working even if some of its parts have failed.
   * Increase throughput: Scale out num of machines that can serve read queries.

 If data is not changing once written, replication is very simple, it just need to write the same data on to other nodes and its done.
-However, if data changes, managing replication is bit complex.
+However, if data changes, managing replication can be complicated.

-3 popular algorithms for replicatig changes between nodes:
+3 popular algorithms for replicating changes between nodes:
   1. Single-Leader
   2. Multi-Leader and
   3. Leaderless